Fueling your blog with great content that your customers and prospects will find relevant, valuable or entertaining, is no walk in the park.

 Providing a reward in your post for taking action is always appealing.
 Consider what your readers will find valuable and make it the focus if someone submits, responds or shares your content.
 Contests, surveys, and polls are good examples that engage readers and drive action.

 It’s a good idea to make your reward relevant to the content of the post or the brand presenting it.
 Otherwise, you run the risk that a trivial come-on will result in no reader action.This post example provides readers with an incentive for completing a survey.

 Looking ahead to forever.

-Have you been practicing a variety of structures to your posts?
+Have you been practicing a variety of structures for your posts?
 Which type got the best response?
 Share!

 As president and creative director of TeamworksCom, Paul develops brand strategy, engineers content to express customer value and creates integrated online and content marketing solutions to help businesses succeed.
 Connect with Paul, send an Email, or just call 415.789.5830.